LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### The future

-It would be nice now to get this data for all libraries in the UK.
+It would be nice to get this data for all libraries in the UK.
 More detailed heights and building footprint data could be obtained from Ordnance Survey.
-Having travel distance and populations would be useful, and allow for cross-authority analysis of library provision.
+Combining this with travel distance and population would be useful, and allow for cross-authority analysis of library provision.

-Having more detailed 3D building models wold be good to improve the view of the library buildings.
+Having more detailed 3D building models would also be good to improve the view of the library buildings.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxOTQ3MzU5MSw4Mzc5MDY5NTQsLTEzOD
+eyJoaXN0b3J5IjpbMzIwOTQ1MDMxLDgzNzkwNjk1NCwtMTM4Nj
-YwNjEwMTIsMTU2Mzg0NDk3OSwtOTAwMTM1NjY4LC0zMTU4NDEz
+A2MTAxMiwxNTYzODQ0OTc5LC05MDAxMzU2NjgsLTMxNTg0MTMw
-MDYsMTY0ODUzNTIxMSwtNjE3OTYyODAxLC0xNTE2ODA3NzcxLD
+NiwxNjQ4NTM1MjExLC02MTc5NjI4MDEsLTE1MTY4MDc3NzEsMT
-E1Mzk3MjIzNTAsODgyODU5NzcsLTc0ODM1MTMyMiwtMTA3MDI1
+UzOTcyMjM1MCw4ODI4NTk3NywtNzQ4MzUxMzIyLC0xMDcwMjUw
-MDczMiwxNDY3NDIyMjc2LC0xNjcwMzMyNzIyLC0zNTQ0NjkxOT
+NzMyLDE0Njc0MjIyNzYsLTE2NzAzMzI3MjIsLTM1NDQ2OTE5NS
-UsNDU0NjE3MjkyXX0=
+w0NTQ2MTcyOTJdfQ==
 -->